gitdev-a/sample-nodejs-ecs/readme.md

 ## Build

-The calculator application is referred from https://github.com/andrewagain/calculator .
-The source code uses AS IS.
+The calculator application is referred from https://github.com/andrewagain/calculator.
+The source code is used AS IS.

-To build and test in local, the application can be built using nodejs.
-In our example, nodejs 16 used to be compatinble with the packages.
+To build and test locally, the application can be built using Node.js.
+In our example, Node.js 16 is used to be compatible with the packages.

 To install the dependencies, run the following command: